Quick Answer

 Before paying, get written confirmation from the operator for your exact tier name, fee, validity period, current points format, and any family add-on or discount terms.

 Older Thailand Elite material is still useful for general context, but not for package matching.
-Based on these excerpts, there is no clear one-to-one mapping from legacy package names to current Bronze, Gold, Platinum, Diamond, and Reserve labels.
+There is no clear one-to-one mapping from legacy package names to current Bronze, Gold, Platinum, Diamond, and Reserve labels.

 If an article, PDF, or agent message uses a legacy package name, ask for the current equivalent in writing before you compare price or benefits.